Power Tool Innovations in 2016 – What to Expect

 Smart Tools with Customized Functions

-One-Key also allows for remote tool reporting, tracking things like successful connections on a job site made with their new cordless Force Logic crimpers.
-The tool records successful crimps in real-time and stores them in the tool until uploaded to the reporting software (which can be done daily, weekly, or at the conclusion of a job).
-At the end of a job you can print out a report to hand the electrical inspector—how’s that for time-savings!
+One-Key also allows for remote tool reporting.
+You can track successful connections on a job site made with their new cordless Force Logic crimpers.
+The tool records successful crimps in real-time and stores them in the tool until uploaded to the reporting software.
+This can be done daily, weekly, or at the conclusion of a job.
+At the end of a job, you can print out a report to hand the electrical inspector.
+How’s that for time-savings!

 The last thing One-Key does is provide an app and software for managed inventory.
 Now, you can add all of your tools (be they Ridgid, Milwaukee, Makita, etc) into a single system, capture receipts, and even check tools in and out of your tool crib.
 There’s even a provision to track missing or damaged tools.
 Plus, if you ever have an insurance claim, all of your information is in one convenient place.